bash — standard shell

 -N file Exists and has been modified since it was last read

-File Comparison in bash
+File comparison in bash

 The general form of a file comparison is "file1" -operator "file2".
 The following are available: